 Even more recently we have joined the Pirates of the Loose Cannon Company.
 The Loose Cannon Company or LCC is a group of pirates that enjoy reenacting the Golden Age of Piracy.
 We are a group of living history, accurately attired reenactors located in the Tidewater area of Virginia.
 Many of our newer adventures are amongst LCC as the galleries show.
-You can visit the Company on Facebook.
-The link is at the bottom of the page.
+You can visit the Company on Facebook here.

 There it is… the obsession, the lifestyle we strive to live.
 We take inspiration from history, movies, and even shows depicting pirates.
 So be on the lookout, until we sail again into a new port of call.